cardiffnlp/tweetnlp/README.md

 dataset, label2id = tweetnlp.load_dataset('irony')
 ```

-- ***Hate Speech Detection***: The hate speech dataset consists of detecting whether a tweet is hateful towards women or immigrants.
-It is based on a suite of unified hate speech detection datasets.
+- ***Hate Speech Detection***: The hate speech detection task consists of detecting whether a tweet is hateful towards a target community.
+The underlying model is based on a suite of unified hate speech detection datasets (see [reference paper](https://aclanthology.org/2023.woah-1.25/)).

 ```python
 import tweetnlp